Espresso: Process

 Espresso is made by forcing very hot water under high pressure through finely ground compacted coffee.
 There is no universal standard defining the process of extracting espresso, but several institutions have published definitions that restrict the amount and type of ground coffee used, the temperature and pressure of the water, and the rate of extraction.
 Typically, an espresso is made using an espresso machine.

-The act of producing a shot of espresso is often called "pulling" a shot, originating from lever espresso machines, with which a barista pulls down a handle attached to a spring-loaded piston, which forces hot water through the coffee at high pressure.
+The act of producing an espresso is often called "pulling" an espresso, originating from lever espresso machines, with which a barista pulls down a handle attached to a spring-loaded piston, which forces hot water through the coffee at high pressure.
 However, it is more common for an electric pump to generate the pressure.